ChloeJohnsonCodes/PartyTime/README.md

 # PartyTime
-A really fun app that utilizes the flashlight and rapidly changes colors when the screen is tapped
+An app that utilizes the flashlight and rapidly changes colors when the screen is tapped.

 ⚠️Seizure Warning⚠️<br/>
 Rapidly blinking colors